maawoo/TDC_thesis/source/04_results.md

 $NDVI = \frac{NIR - RED}{NIR + RED}$ {#eq:ndvi}

 The Landsat 8 data is resampled using Nearest Neighbor interpolation to the same 10 m spatial resolution as the Sentinel-2A/B dataset, thus creating an array of the same size and facilitating the merging of both arrays into a single NDVI dataset.
-As both datasets have slightly different acquisition times, no individual time steps get merged and the full temporal resolution is retained.
+As both datasets have slightly different acquisition times, no individual time steps get merged and the full temporal resolution is thereby retained.

 The merged NDVI dataset is used to calculate temporal aggregates for the summer periods (June, July and August) of each available year.
 Hereby, for each pixel the median value per summer period is calculated.
 The resulting aggregated rasters can then be compared, e.g., by calculating the difference between the rasters for the summer periods 2018 and 2019 to the raster of the reference year 2017.
 This enables a visual assessment of possible drought effects in the region of interest.
 A similar raster showing the described difference between summer periods is also calculated for the Sentinel-1A/B ascending dataset.
 Here, the cross-polarized (VH) backscatter data is used, as it generally highlights volume scattering, which typically occures in forest canopies.